adizhavo/ECS_Cpp/README.md

 1. Add ```ReplaceComponent``` method in the entity.
 2. Notify reactive system when a component is updated, replaced or removed.

-To better understand the system, check also the [test cases](https://github.com/adizhavo/ECS_Cpp/tree/master/ECS/tests).
+To better understand the system, check also the [test cases](https://github.com/adizhavo/ECS_Cpp/tree/master/ECS/tests) of the project.